slowernews/wisdom-tldr/README.md

 > *'The best way to predict the future is to invent it.' -- Alan Kay*

-> *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*
+> *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my ax.' -- Abraham Lincoln*

+How to plan: start with a vision.

+> *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift'*

+> *'Position yourself for victory.'*

 > *'Someone’s sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*

-> *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my ax.' -- Abraham Lincoln*

 > *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*